-Only traditional font support is built in, anything more needs to be implemented in Lua.
+The traditional T_EX ligature and kerning routines are build in but anything more (like OpenType rendering) has to be implemented in Lua.
+In ConT_EXt we call the former base mode and the later node mode (we have some more modes).
 This conforms to the LuaT_EX philosophy.
 When you pass a font to the frontend only the dimensions matter, as these are used in typesetting, and optionally ligatures and kerns when you rely on the built-in font handler.
 For math some extra data is needed, like information about extensibles and next in size glyphs.
 You can of course put more information in your Lua tables because when such a table is passed to T_EX only that what is needed is filtered from it.